-Lakka comes with a simple and beautiful interface, which reminds me of the PS4 user interface.
-Moreover, it supports many customization options, and most importantly, it works fine with most old computer systems.
+Lakka has a simple and beautiful interface that reminds me of the PS4.
+It supports many customization options and, most importantly, works well with most old computer systems.

 4. Windows IoT Core

 It was primarily developed to provide a platform for all programmers to build IoT prototypes using Raspberry Pi and Windows 10.
-However, you will need the Visual Studio set up on your Windows 10 PC to use the Windows IoT core.
+However, to use the Windows IoT core, you will need Visual Studio set up on your Windows 10 PC.

 Like OpenELEC, OSMC is another simple yet popular open-source media center.
-In fact, this Linux-based OS is probably the best media-focused Raspberry Pi OS until now.
+This Linux-based OS is probably the best media-focused Raspberry Pi OS until now.
 It comes with support for Kodi and with its easy-to-use interface.

 7. Ubuntu Mate

-Tailored for Raspberry Pi, Ubuntu Mate is definitely one of the best OS you could give a try.
-The OS is extremely lightweight and even gives a tough competition to the official Raspberry Pi OS, i.e., Raspbian, in many aspects.
+Tailored for Raspberry Pi, Ubuntu Mate is one of the best OS you could try.
+The OS is extremely lightweight and even gives tough competition to the official Raspberry Pi OS, i.e., Raspbian, in many aspects.

 First of all, you can try your hands on all the latest packages that even Raspbian OS might lack to provide you.
 Additionally, it brings frequent updates and keeps on adding new incredible features.